datastorm-open/shinybatch/README.md

 The tasks are automatically launched using a scheduler, e.g. a timer that periodically launches a (batch) operation.

 - with a CRON in Linux/Mac, using package **cronR**
 - with Windows Task Scheduler in Windows, using package **taskscheduleR**
+- or defined directlydirectly with OS tools

 ### Installation